jsun031/reshell/README.md

 4. If you would like to quit, just type "exit". "exit" would not work with blank, table, semicolon, && or ||.

-5.Press table would fill name automatically.
+5. Press table would fill name automatically.

 6. Up down left or right could not be used.